kelceywilson/alertster/README.md

 https://github.com/kelceywilson/alertsAPI

 ### TODO
-- Make a way to reset the seach & filter without (clear (getAllAlerts) button)
 - Create EditAlert component
 - Create AlertDetails component (to expand inside Alert-Div)
 - Show 'Delete Alert' button only on alerts created by the current user